fabiolnm/cieloz/README.md

 At any time, a QueryRequest (RequisicaoConsulta) can be made for a specific transaction (identified by its TID) to query about the state of the transaction.

-## Installation

-Add this line to your application's Gemfile:

-    gem 'cieloz'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install cieloz

 ## Contributing